Archibald Nye

-Lieutenant-General Sir Archibald Edward Nye, GCSI, GCMG, GCIE, KCB, KBE, MC (23 April 1895 – 13 November 1967) was a senior British Army officer who served in both world wars.
-In the latter he served as Vice-Chief of the Imperial General Staff (VCIGS).

-After the Second World War he served as Governor of Madras, after which Nehru asked for him to stay on as High Commissioner in India.
+Lieutenant-General Sir Archibald Edward Nye, GCSI, GCMG, GCIE, KCB, KBE, MC (23 April 1895 – 13 November 1967) was a senior British Army officer who served in both world wars and was Vice-Chief of the Imperial General Staff from 1941 to 1946 during the Second World War.
+Post-war, he served as Governor of Madras, after which Jawaharlal Nehru asked for him to stay on as High Commissioner in India.
 He subsequently served as High Commissioner to Canada.

 Early life

 Archibald Edward Nye was born on 23 April 1895 at Ship Street Barracks, Dublin, to Charles Edward Nye and Mary Sexton.
 He was the second of three sons born to the couple, who also had three daughters.
 His father was a regimental sergeant major in the Oxfordshire and Buckinghamshire Light Infantry, British Army.

 Nye was educated at the Duke of York's Royal Military School, a boarding school for sons of non-commissioned officers, and desired to become a schoolmaster.
 But the First World War broke out at this juncture and Nye joined the Army.